This post comes at an awkward time.

 You start entering tournaments.
 At first you can’t beat anybody, week after week, until you take your first game.
 Then your first set.
 You watch as you slowly move out of the flotsam of bottom-seeds.
 You even start taking tournament days seriously.
 This used to just be for fun and now you’re making decisions like ‘get good sleep’ and ‘eat a healthy lunch’ to make sure you don’t crash mid-tournament.

 Oh shit, my girlfriend is watching and I’m getting wrecked, I have to turn this around.

 Oh shit, I’m on stream, me getting bodied is going to be recorded forever, I wonder what the commentators are saying (Bonus: the commentators are feet away and you can actually hear them).

 Oh shit, he taunted, he thinks he’s better than me and I have to show him and right after I get a sick combo I’ll taunt him back.

-I’m a way better player, I should be winning, what the fuck is going on?
+I’m a way better player, I should be winning, what's happening?